mccoyh/CS-362-Project/TEST.md

 # Testing

-All test executables are written to the `bin` directory after building.
+A suite of tests has been established to ensure proper performance of all libraries that power Medos.
+Since there is currently no simple and accurate way to automate AV playback and AI feature testing, all tests must be run manually.

 ## Running Tests
-Each test corresponds to a specific library and functionality.
-If a test requires an external media file, provide the file path as an argument.
-If not, you can omit PATH_TO_MEDIA or use built-in asset names.
+Each test corresponds to a specific library and its functionality.
+If a test requires an external media file, provide the file path as an argument (`PATH_TO_MEDIA`).
+If the test does not require external media, you can omit this argument or use built-in asset names.

+All test executables are located in the `bin` directory after building the project.

+## Notes
+- Ensure all required dependencies are installed before running tests.
+Refer to [SETUP.md](SETUP.md) for setup instructions.
+- For troubleshooting or further details, refer to the respective library documentation.

 ## Test Overview
 | **Library**     | **Test Name**     | **Executable**   | **Description**                                                                 | **Run Command**                                      |